 What can we do to take note of it?

-Evaluating nutrient deficiencies is vital during clinical intake assessments to determine underlying causes of chronic symptoms or conditions.
+Evaluating nutrient deficiencies is vital during clinical intake assessments to determine the underlying causes of chronic symptoms or conditions.
 Due to the essential nature of micronutrients at the cellular level, addressing one or multiple deficiencies has the potential to resolve many health issues, be it in part or completely.
 Personalised nutrition can help in assessing what an individual lacks and thereby come up with strategies to tackle the issue in the form of supplementation, new dietary habits or structured food plans.

 The Functional Medicine Model uses a framework that prioritises a comprehensive view of a patient’s historical and current conditions, including nutrition intake and dietary patterns, to determine appropriate interventions for each individual.
-The Functional Medicine approach also emphasises a practitioner-patient collaboration to fully involve the patient in their treatment plan and to provide them support during their journey to wellness.
-As each individual uniquely different, this approach takes into account an individual’s genes, environment and lifestyle and treatments are suggested based on that profile to ensure the last benefits of the treatments.
+The Functional Medicine approach also emphasises a practitioner-patient collaboration to fully involve the patient in their treatment plan and to support them during their journey to wellness.
+As each individual is uniquely different, this approach takes into account an individual’s genes, environment and lifestyle and treatments are suggested based on that profile to ensure the last benefits of the treatments.

 Dr Menka Gupta